congneb/esp32/README.md

     git fetch upstream

-Merge changes into your current branch:
+Merge changes in upstream (branch: main) into your current branch:

     git merge upstream/main

 Push the changes to your forked repository:

-    git push origin main
+    git push origin master